RADAR: Robust AI-Text Detection via Adversarial Learning: Experiments

 \textbf{Large Language Models.} For the target LLM $\mathcal{T}_\theta$, we select 4 pairs of LLMs and summarize them in Table~\ref{tab:llms}.
 Each pair contains an open-source LLM and its fine-tuned version via instruction-tuning.

 \textbf{Paraphrase Configurations.} We consider two settings: \textit{without (w/o) paraphrasing} and \textit{with paraphrasing}.
-To prepare the machine-generated text for evaluation, for the w/o paraphrasing setting, we use the original AI-text corpus $\mathcal{M}$ generated by a target LLM.
+To prepare the machine-generated text for evaluation, for the w/o paraphrasing setting, we use the original AI-text corpus $\mathcal{M}$ generated by a target LLM based on an evaluation dataset.
 For the with paraphrasing setting, we define two types of paraphrasing: \textit{seen paraphraser} and \textit{unseen paraphraser}.
 The seen paraphraser refers to the paraphraser $\mathcal{G}_\sigma$ returned by RADAR.
-The unseen paraphraser means a new paraphraser that did not participate in training the detector of RADAR.
+The unseen paraphraser means a new paraphraser that has not participated in training the detector of RADAR.
 We used the OpenAI API service of GPT-3.5-Turbo as the default unseen paraphraser.
 The prompt we used for paraphrasing is “Enhance word choices to make the sentence sound more like a human”,~as inspired by~\cite{non_native}.

 \textbf{Implementation Details.} We provide the detailed setups when implementing Algorithm~\ref{alg:radar}.
 We build a PPO buffer~$\mathcal{B}$ that can temporarily store 256 pairs of data for subsequent training.
 We use the pre-trained T5-large and RoBERTa-large models as the initialization of $\mathcal{G}_\sigma$ and $\mathcal{D}_\phi$ respectively.
 During training, we set the batch size to 32 and train the models until the validation loss converges.
 We use AdamW as the optimizer with the initial learning rate set to 1e-5 and use linear decay for both~$\mathcal{G}_\sigma$ and~$\mathcal{D}_\phi$.
 We set ~$\lambda=0.5$ for sample balancing in Eq.~\ref{eq:dis_op} and set~$\gamma=0.01$ in~Eq.~\ref{eq:cppo-ep}.
 We follow the same construction principle of the training dataset to create the 4 evaluation datasets based on Xsum, SQuAD, WP, and TOFEL.
 Experiments were run on 2 GPUS~(NVIDIA Tesla V100 32GB).